ioan-chera/eureka-editor/README.txt

 CTRL-U : unselect all
 ` (backquote) : unselect all

-HOME : move/zoom 2D viewport to show the whole map
+HOME : zoom 2D viewport to show the whole map
 END  : move 2D viewport to camera location
 ' (quote) : move 3D camera to position of mouse pointer

-META-N : load next file in given list
-META-P : load previous file in given list
+f : toggle free mode vs grid snapping g : toggle grid on / off

 N : open next map in the current wad
 P : open previous map in the current wad

-g : grid size adjustment : smaller
-G : grid size adjustment : larger h : grid mode toggle : on, simple, off

-f : toggle grid snapping on or off
-J : toggle object number display j : jump to object (by its numberic id)
+j : jump to object (by its numeric id)
+J : toggle object number display

-o : copy and paste the selected objects c : copy properties from the selection to the highlighted object p : prune unused sectors, sidedefs and vertices
+o : copy and paste the selected objects c : copy properties from selected --> highlighted object C : copy properties from highlighted --> selected objects

 H : mirror objects horizontally
 V : mirror objects vertically
 R : rotate objects 90 degrees clockwise
 W : rotate objects 90 degrees anti-clockwise

+a : scroll map with the mouse
+r : scale selected objects with the mouse
+R : scale selected objects, allow stretching
+CTRL-R : rotate the selected objects (with the mouse) K : skew (shear) the selected objects

 \ : toggle the RECENT category in the Browser

+; : make the next key pressed META

+META-N : load next file in given list
+META-P : load previous file in given list

 META-F : apply a fresh tag to the current objects META-L : apply the last (highest) tag to the current objects